zx0223winner/HSDSnake/docs/usage.md

 > [!TIP]
 > It is straightforward to generate the kegg blastkoala output by either checking the respective [website](https://www.kegg.jp/blastkoala/) or following the [protocol](https://www.sciencedirect.com/science/article/pii/S2666166721003269) at Step 17-20.

+> [!WARNING]
+> To make sure the protein sequecne is consistent under different analysis, please use the preprocessed fasta to submit for the KEGG Blastkoala search, i.e., the file under the directory: data/preprocess_fasta/Arabidopsis_thaliana.fa

 ## HSDfinder preprocess
 `Purpose`: This step is to [debug the previous raised potential issue with using HSDFinder](https://github.com/zx0223winner/HSDFinder?tab=readme-ov-file#how-to-deal-with-error-require-length-of-gene-)